SouravSharan/auto_login/README.md

 # auto_login
-Script which tries to login in a website until it is successful.
+Script which tries to login in a website (SRM University Hostel Booking website in this example)  until it is successful.
 It can be used in case of heavy traffic on a website.

 Instructions:
   1) Install Python 3